 • History of Kidney Stones

-• Emotional or Mental Disorders
+• Emotional or Mental Disorders (including various antidepressants and anti-anxiety medications)

 • Epilepsy